 Heck, if it were up to me, I’d fire anyone who put ketchup on a hot dog.
 It seems that would be consistent with the at-will employment doctrine.
-Under the at-will employment doctrine (not to be confused with “right to work”), if the employee doesn’t have a contract of employment for a specific term, that employee can be fired without just cause or warning.
+Under the at-will employment doctrine, if the employee doesn’t have a contract of employment for a specific term, that employee can be fired without just cause or warning.

 (Indeed, Vince McMahon has “fired” his wrestlers for much less than ketchup on a hot dog.)

-So, I can fire an employee for putting ketchup on a hot dog, right?
+So, I can fire any employee for putting ketchup on a hot dog, right?
 Well, it depends…

 - It depends on whether the employee was putting ketchup on a hot dog at work or at home.
 Indeed, in some states like California, there are off-duty conduct laws which prohibit an employer from using legal off-the-clock behavior — like putting ketchup on a hot dog — as a basis to terminate employment.